labrador: A domain-optimized machine-learning tool for gravitational wave inference: Convergence and performance

 \subsection{Performance on real data}

 Lastly, we illustrate the performance of \texttt{labrador} on actual LIGO data.
 This requires an additional consideration: a current limitation of \texttt{labrador} is that it is trained with a fixed noise PSD, while in reality the detector characteristics are variable.
-A comprehensive solution is to condition the inference on the measured PSD \cite{Wildberger2023}; in lieu, we implement an approximate correction post-training while ingoring PSD uncertainty~\cite{Biscoveanu:2020kat,Plunkett:2022zmx}, as follows.
+A comprehensive solution is to condition the inference on the measured PSD \cite{Wildberger2023}; in lieu, we implement an approximate correction post-training while ignoring PSD uncertainty~\cite{Biscoveanu2020,Plunkett2022}, as follows.
 The gravitational-wave signal is the expected value of the measured strain, and the PSD its variance.
 The whitening procedure in Eq.~\eqref{eq:heterodyned_data} has the dual purpose of conditioning the data for compression (removing loud narrowband lines) and standardizing the variance.
 Standardizing the variance affects the expected value of the whitened data, introducing a bias at linear order in PSD variations.
 To avoid this, for real data we implement Eq.~\eqref{eq:heterodyned_data} using a smoothly modified PSD

 where $S_k$ is the actual PSD of the data, $S_k^{(0)}$ is the PSD used in training, and $r_k(f)$ is an interpolating spline with coarse-frequency nodes $\{f_b\}$.
 This ensures that we filter the data with an effective PSD that resembles the training one at coarse resolution (hence removing the linear bias at the expense of foregoing variance standardization), while preserving the sharp spectral features of the actual data (hence doing an appropriate conditioning).
 We show a representative example of inference in Fig.~\ref{fig:real_event_corner_plot}, this time with our high-mass \texttt{labrador} model.
 We observe similar performance in real data and in simulations.
+Some outlying samples are apparent in the reweighted posterior for right ascension, declination and geocenter time; they are a manifestation of the relatively small effective sample size, which appears in these variables because their posteriors feature an extended, low-density tail.